-The Agency will award up to twenty percent (20%) of tax credits available after forward commitments to projects proposing rehabilitation of existing housing.
+The Agency will award up to twenty ten percent ($20\underline{10}\%$) of tax credits available after forward commitments to projects proposing rehabilitation of existing housing.
 In the event eligible requests exceed the amount available, the Agency will determine awards based on the evaluation criteria in Section IV(H)(3).

 - 1. The following will be considered new construction under Section II(C) below: - (a) adaptive reuse projects, - (b) entirely vacant residential buildings, - (c) proposals to increase and/or substantially re-configure residential units. - 2.
 Up to \$750,000 of the rehabilitation set-aside will be awarded to projects identified by the U.S. Department of Agriculture, Rural Development (RD) state office as a priority.
+The maximum award to any one Principal will be one project.
 Other projects with RD financing will be considered under the regular rehabilitation set-aside.